Emma Donoghue Quote

 About Emma Donoghue

-Emma Donoghue (born October 1969) is an Irish-Canadian playwright, literary historian, novelist, and screenwriter.
+Emma Donoghue (born October 1969) is an Irish Canadian novelist, screenwriter, playwright and literary historian.
 Her 2010 novel Room was a finalist for the Booker Prize and an international best-seller.
 Donoghue's 1995 novel Hood won the Stonewall Book Award and Slammerkin (2000) won the Ferro-Grumley Award for Lesbian Fiction.
 She is a 2011 recipient of the Alex Awards.
 Room was adapted by Donoghue into a film of the same name.
 For this, she was nominated for the Academy Award for Best Adapted Screenplay.
+In 2025, Donoghue won the coveted Alice B Readers Award given annually to living writers of published works whose careers are distinguished by consistently well-written works about lesbians.